briancatraguna/Euler_Integration/README.md

 t<sub> n<sub/> | u<sub> t=t<sub> n<sub/><sub/>

 ### 3. Run the code!
 * Remember to always insert the input in numbers!
-Can be integers or floats but the program automatically adjust it to a float
+Can be integers or floats but the program automatically adjust it to a float.

 ### Enjoy!